Journal Entries

 Attach receipts or documentation:

-1. When creating or editing an entry, click Add Attachment
+1. When creating or editing an entry, use the attachment field

 2. Select the file from your computer